rocketfuel/sdbc/README.md

 * Moved database objects to `com.rocketfuel.sdbc.{Cassandra, H2, PostgreSql, SqlServer}`.
 * Renamed Execute to Ignore.
 * Typeclass methods are now in their respective companion objects.
 For example, `Selectable.select`.
 * SelectForUpdate takes the update function as an argument.
-It returns a summary of the number of rows deletd, inserted, and updated.
+It returns a summary of the number of rows deleted, inserted, and updated.

 ### 1.0